isomerpages/moe-punggolsec/_canteen-matters/School Canteen Advertisement.md

 **Application Procedure**

-[Application Form](https://www.westwoodpri.moe.edu.sg/files/application%20for%20canteen%20stall%20in%20existing%20school.pdf) must be completed and submitted to our school’s General Office by **25 August 2023** with the following documents:
+ must be completed and submitted to our school’s General Office by **25 August 2023** with the following documents:

 *   Photocopy of the applicant’s NRIC (front and back)
 *   Proposed menu and pricing